top of page

 October and November we teach you how to tuck the roses up for the winter and how we prune the Ramblers, Ramblers are best pruned in the autumn and we show you how and why.

-All of our events include Elizabeth's delicious homemade cakes, Chocolate, Orange, Strawberry or Banana, all mouth wateringly good our coffee is great too. all available throughout the summer if you are attending a workshop or not!
+All of our events include Elizabeth's delicious homemade cakes!
+Chocolate, Orange, Strawberry or Banana, all mouth-wateringly good-- and our coffee is great too.

 Comments